Centre for Monitoring Indian Economy: Primary and secondary databases

 CMIE started work on creating a database of the wellbeing of households in 2006.
 The sample, execution machinery and delivery were completely revamped in 2012 and 2013.
 The work, Consumer Pyramids Household Survey (CPHS), is India's largest panel survey of households.
 The sample size is 176,600 households.
 The full sample is surveyed in Waves lasting 4 months each.
 This is a continuous household survey since January 2014.
 CMIE had conducted 22 Waves since then, as of June 2021.
 CPHS collects data on household member details such as age, gender, religion, caste, education, occupation, employment status, financial inclusion and income.
 For the household as a whole it collects data on household income, consumption expenditure, amenities and ownership of assets.
 CPHS is the brainchild of Mahesh Vyas.
 CMIE makes the anonymised unit level data from CPHS available to researchers.

 CMIE's primary databases have focused on the demand side of the Indian economy.

-CMIE has built very very long time-series based on official data.
-These can be classified as its secondary databases.
-These are built by drawing upon data presented periodically by the Ministry of Statistics and Programme Implementation, by economic ministries, RBI, stock exchanges and other credible and reliable sources.
+CMIE maintains a long-running time-series database based on official data.
+These secondary databases draw on data published periodically by the Ministry of Statistics and Programme Implementation, by economic ministries, RBI, stock exchanges and other sources.

 The secondary databases also include derivative databases from CMIE's own primary databases.
 Aggregates from Prowess, CapEx and CPHS.

 Collectively, perhaps, CMIE is the largest depository of data on the World economy in India.